Washington Army veteran of 29 years wins $5.4 million Lotto jackpot | Lottery Post

 "Sometimes when I've played before, I've thought I've won something, but when I double checked my numbers, they were for the drawing the day before or something like that," Ken told the Lottery.
 "I've won $150 before and once won $1,000 maybe 15 years ago, but I never thought I'd win a jackpot.
 I thought this just has to be wrong."

 Ken checked the drawing results from every source imaginable and verified that the numbers on his ticket matched the ones drawn on Aug.
 11, but he still was not convinced.
 Even after scheduling an appointment with the Lottery to claim the prize, he set his expectations low so he wouldn't set himself up for disappointment.
-The night before he was set to visit the Lottery's Department of Imagination store in NorthTown Mall, he drove to a gas station near his hoe and scanned his ticket a third time.
+The night before he was set to visit the Lottery's Department of Imagination store in NorthTown Mall, he drove to a gas station near his home and scanned his ticket a third time.

 "I definitely held my breath when I scanned the ticket," Ken recalled.
 "But after seeing what it said on the screen, I took a few deep breaths, put the ticket back in my pocket and walked out to my car as calmly as possible."